max-ghz/soldat-scripting/README.md

         ├── example2.pas
         └── config.ini

-To use files that have a database you will need an external library [libdb](https://github.com/XvayS/libdb) created for OpenSoldat dedicated servers.
+To use files that have a database you will need an external library [libdb](https://github.com/XvayS/libdb) created for Soldat dedicated servers.